TransmitSecurity/react-native-ts-idv/README.md

-# React Native - Identity Verification
+# React Native - Transmit Security Identity Verification SDK

-React Native module for Transmit Security Identity Verification SDK.
-Verify customers’ identities during onboarding and beyond.
+You can use identity verification to securely verify the identity of your customers using documents like their driver’s license or passport—such as before allowing them to open a new bank account online or pick up a rental car.

 ## About Identity Verification
 Transmit Security Identity Verification SDK offers a comprehensive identity verification solution, utilizing deep document inspection, biometric matching, and rapid background checks to streamline customer enrollment, enhance compliance, expedite time to market, prevent fraud, and fortify security within a seamless CIAM platform.